 BSP Porting Guide#

-This guide shall give guidelines for porting L4Re to a new SoC variant on an already supported architecture, e.g., enabling L4Re on a new Arm or RISC-V platform.
+However, if the code needed by boot-up and in the microkernel Fiasco shall be minimal, L4Re can be adapted specificcally to a SoC/board.
+This guide shall give guidelines for porting L4Re to such a configuration on an already supported architecture, e.g., adapting L4Re to an Arm or RISC-V platform.

-Generally, providing the L4Re system with the device tree (DTB) on boot-up is the preferred variant as the device tree contains relevant information for setting up the system, especially potentially reserved memory regions of the platform.
+Further, providing bootstrap with a device tree is still recommended for the reason of providing relevant information for setting up the system, especially potentially reserved memory regions of the platform.
+However, with specific adaption to the platform, using a device tree for bootstrap can be avoided as well.

 Affected Components#

-Four components of L4Re need to be extended or adapted for supporting a new SoC:
+Four components of L4Re need to be extended or adapted for supporting a SoC:

 bootstrap